Correlated Wishart Matrices Classification via an Expectation-Maximization Composite Likelihood-Based Algorithm: Simulation Studies

 \section{Simulation Studies}

 In this section, we use synthetic data to study the performance of our proposed algorithm.
 The synthetic data are generated based on the full model (Model \ref{eq:model}), where the correlation function is the exponential function, i.e., $\mathcal{K}(d;\phi)=\exp(-d/\phi)$.
 The range parameter $\phi>0$ controls the correlation, and a larger $\phi$ leads to a larger correlation.
 In each replication, $T=50$ positive definite matrices are generated for classification.
-The \textit{residual} terms $U_t$ are generated by setting the degrees of freedom as $M=5$ and setting range parameter as $\phi=1$.
+The \textit{remaining} terms $U_t$ are generated by setting the degrees of freedom as $M=5$ and setting range parameter as $\phi=1$.
 The latent variable $Z_t$ are sampled equally from $\{1,2,3\}$, indicating $K=3$ and $\omega_1=\omega_2=\omega_3=\frac{1}{3}$.
 In each replication, the mean $\bm{S}_k$ is independently sampled from $\mathcal{W}_3(\bm{I},3)$.
 The covariate is $\bm{X}_t=[X_{t1}, ..., X_{td}, ..., X_{t,10}]$, and $X_{td}$ is sampled from a uniform distribution ranging from 0 to 1.
 Subsequently, all the entries in the distance matrix measuring all the pairs of the subjects are also scaled to $[0,1]$.
 For each comparison, $100$ replications are generated.

 To have a fair comparison, we do not use the true means $\{\bm{S}_k:k=1,2,...,K\}$ as the input of our algorithm.
 Instead, we give the trained mean as followed.
 For each given $\bm{S}_k$, we generate $10$ positive definite matrices according to our model, and then we calculate their sample mean.
 The sample means, denoted as $\{\tilde{\bm{S}}_k:k=1,2,...,K\}$, are the algorithm inputs.
-Using $\{\tilde{\bm{S}}_k:k=1,2,...,K\}$ is also better mimicking the real world, because the practitioners can never obtain the true mean $\{\bm{S}_k:k=1,2,...,K\}$ from the real data but from the training data.
+Using $\{\tilde{\bm{S}}_k:k=1,2,...,K\}$ is also better mimicking the real world.